hucknz/cumulusmx/README.md

 * CumulusMX does not work well with mapped ports.
 If you need to run on a different port use the `PORT=` environment variable and ensure the CumulusMX port and the docker port are the same.

 # Container builds
 The upstream repo for Cumulus MX is checked daily for new releases.
 When a new release is identified the build process should automatically trigger and commit a new build to https://hub.docker.com/r/hucknz/cumulusmx and https://ghcr.io/hucknz/cumulusmx.
 You can use the v3 or v4 tags to get the latest build of each version.
+The latest tag is currently mapped to v4.

 # Important changes for v4 #